eraldoribeiro/UsingCSE4001_OS161/build-kernel-detailed.md

 # Building OS/161 (Detailed version)

 In these notes, the directory `src/` contains the kernel source files.
-For assignments, you will be provided a different version of the source code and the directory name might be different and, as a result, you will need to change the name `src/` to the name of the directory containing the source code for OS/161.
+For assignments, you will be provided a different version of the source code and the directory name might be different and, as a result, you will need to replace the name `src/` with the name of the directory containing the source code for OS/161.

 ## Kernel-level building steps